-Specialising in garments from the 1950s and the Victorian era, vintage clothes shop Déjà Vu in Limerick is a must for dedicated followers of fashion on the look-out for something a bit different sartorially.
+Vintage clothes shop Déjà Vu in Limerick is a must for dedicated followers of fashion looking for something a bit different.

-Alongside vintage clothing Déjà Vu also sells pieces specially commissioned from recent fashion graduates of the Limerick School of Art and Design.
+Déjà Vu specialises in garments from the 1950s and the Victorian era.
+Alongside the vintage clothing the shop also has pieces specially commissioned from recent fashion graduates of the Limerick School of Art and Design.
 One designer Caroline Mitchell has created a raw silk, hand beaded and stencilled garments which will cost in the region of £150.

 More typically the price-range for vintage pieces in the shop is between £4 and £30.
 Among the array of clothes on sale are damask waistcoats, angora jumpers and pyjamas from the 1940s and 1950s.